Toryalai1/MiSTer_ArcadeDatabase/README.md

 The [MiSTer](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki) Arcade Database repo contains files and lists about the different arcade core MRAs that are available for MiSTer.

 Anything missing in the database or have a suggestion?
-Create an issue ticket or create a pull request.
+Create an issue ticket or submit a pull request.

 Auto-Generated JSON DB file at: https://github.com/Toryalai1/MiSTer_ArcadeDatabase/tree/db